Litigation Funding and Group Proceedings

 The ability of everyone to use the legal system to enforce their rights is basic to a fair and open legal system.
 However, sometimes legal processes develop in a way that restricts access to the law by making it too risky or expensive to proceed.

 Tabled in parliament in June 2018, the Access to Justice: Litigation Funding and Group Proceedings Report recommended changes to increase access to justice for class action litigants.
 This could be achieved by regulating litigation funding at a national level, lifting the ban on contingency fees and increasing the Victorian Supreme Court’s role in managing class actions.
+To find out which of our recommendations have become law, visit the Implementation page.

 Below are links to the report, the consultation paper, a plain English summary of the issues, the submissions received and other documents.